ONLINE COURSE IN LANDSCAPING

 This course concentrates on the detail of creating individual components in a landscape that are the difference between a good and a great garden.

-- learn to design and build such things as walls, rockeries, steps, ponds, and paving; and you develop skills to create specific effects in a garden.
+- Learn to design and build such things as walls, rockeries, steps, ponds, and paving; and you develop skills to create specific effects in a garden.

-- for those working or looking to work in the industry, or enthusiastic gardeners with good basic landscaping knowledge.
+- For those working or looking to work in the industry, or enthusiastic gardeners with good basic landscaping knowledge.

 Lesson Structure